 The outcomes and results can be pretty dramatic as our approved operation helps relieves pain and discomfort for nearly every patient we accept into our treatment program.
 We use the most modern artificial knee joints that are much more durable than anything from the past and usually last from 12 to 20 years depending on the lifestyle of the patient.
 Most artificial knees that we offer today are rated to last over 20 years but may need earlier replacement due to heavier than normal wear and tear.

 Artificial Knee Replacement Surgery Alternatives

 Thai Medical offers patients from across the planet with the most cutting edge integrative regenerative medicine including stem cell therapy for knee arthritis and osteoarthritis utilizing a variety of safe stem cell sources such as Adipose tissue, cord blood, placenta derived mesenchymal stem cells for a 100% non-surgical alternative to knee replacement surgery.
 Our cell regeneration solutions and PRP therapies can be used for many types of common orthopedic issues.
-These conditions run the entire spectrum from simple tennis elbow, to degenerative arthritis.
+These conditions run the entire spectrum from simple tennis elbow,hand and wrist injuries to degenerative arthritis.
 The vast majority of common orthopedic ailments however lie somewhere in between those 2 extreme scenarios.
 Conditions like rotator cuff injury and enthesopathy,spinal trigger points, herniated discs and a whole host of ligamentous/meniscal injuries affecting the knees, ankles, and hips.
 These are all treatable conditions today using a variety of non-surgical cell transplants utilizing your own mesenchymal cells.
 To learn more about Total knee replacement surgery in Thailand or alternatives to TKR surgery please contact us today.